situmtech/situm-cordova-getting-started/README.md

 ### 4. Add desired platforms:

 ```
-$ cordova platform add android@8.0.0 //if you want to generate an Android app (android platform above 7.0.0)
+$ cordova platform add android //if you want to generate an Android app (android platform above 7.0.0)
 $ cordova platform add ios //if you wat yo generate an iOS app
 ```